Skip to content

 0.5 / 1

-The company reports to have SPOs in place for 'Resolving Conflicts and Providing Remedy'.
-However, details of the process are not reported by the company.
+The company reports it has SPOs in place for 'Resolving Conflicts and Providing Remedy'.
+However, the company has not reported details of the process.

 • Y